gvcallen/refrax/README.md

 # Refrax

-**Refrax** is a small library implementing the *optics* functional pattern for [JAX](https://github.com/jax-ml/jax) PyTrees.
+**Refrax** is a small, pragmatic library implementing the *optics* pattern for [JAX](https://github.com/jax-ml/jax) PyTrees.

-It focuses on elegant syntax and deep conditional chains as opposed to strict static typing.
+It focuses on elegant syntax and composable conditional chains to provide easy yet powerful PyTree manipulation.

 ## Installation